apache/wicket/wicket-reference-guide/src/documentation/source/stateless.rst

 Keeping it stateless
 --------------------

 To make sure that a page is stateless and there is no stateful component/behavior added to it by accident `StatelessChecker <http://ci.apache.org/projects/wicket/apidocs/6.0.x/org/apache/wicket/devutils/stateless/StatelessChecker.html>`_ can be used.
-If there is a stateful component or behavior then this checker will throw an exception which message explains where is the problem.
+If there is a stateful component or behavior then this checker will throw an exception with a message explaining where is the problem.

 1. Add dependency to `wicket-devutils`